2019 Hyundai Santa Fe Trim Levels with Comparisons & Configurations.

 The Santa Fe Limited 2.0T features an upgraded 235-horsepower turbo-four engine, standard 19-inch alloy wheels, and body-colored door handles.
 However, it is otherwise identical to the Limited trim.

-Compare the 2019 Santa Fe Limited 2.0T vs Ultimate Trim Levels.
+Compare the 2019 Santa Fe Limited 2.0T vs Ultimate Trims.
 What is the difference?

 The Ultimate features the standard inline-four engine and 18-inch alloy wheels from the SEL Plus trim, not the upgraded version in the Limited 2.0T trim.
 However, it includes equipment upgrades such as fully climate-controlled front seats, memory settings for the driver's seat, heated rear seats, wireless device charging, a surround-view camera, a driver head-up display, and an 8-inch touchscreen infotainment system with integrated navigation.
 Drivers who choose this trim also receive complimentary three-year BlueLink services.

-Compare the 2019 Santa Fe Ultimate vs Ultimate 2.0T Trim Levels.
+Compare the 2019 Santa Fe Ultimate vs Ultimate 2.0T Trims.
 What is the difference?

 This version of the Ultimate trim features the upgraded engine and accessories found in the Limited 2.0T model.
 As far as features, the two vehicles are identical.